1/23/2019

 Chief Financial Officer

-And the only thing I want to add to that, Brett, is I don't think it's our internal capabilities or capacity that it's a bottleneck at all.
+And the only thing I would add to that, Brett, is I don't think it's our internal capabilities or capacity that it's a bottleneck at all.
 We've been able to scale, as Jay was talking about in the answer to the first question you asked, from 5,000 nodes or so a few years ago to 10,000 to 15,000 nodes now.
 We think we can continue to scale.
-So it's really the combination of how big that demand will be ultimately and the time it takes to get there.
+It's really the combination of how big that demand will be ultimately in the time it takes to get there.
 Great.
 Thank you.

 speaker